Cancer Research UK, a company limited by guarantee and a registered charity, is governed by a Council of Trustees, the Charity’s board of directors.

 The Board of Council of Trustees is led by the Chairman, Mr Michael Pragnell.

-If you are interested in becoming a Trustee, please contact Secretariat.
+If you are interested in becoming a Trustee, go to jobs and careers to read more about the role.

 Michael Pragnell MA MBA (Chairman)